 The way you engage with the market is vital.
-A provider calculating your pension scheme's insurance premium or transfer price undertakes a large amount of work.
+A provider calculating your pension scheme's insurance premium undertakes a large amount of work.
 They want to know that:

-- You have decided on a bulk annuity, a longevity swap or a transfer to a Superfund. - You have a price range in mind, know at what price you would be happy to go ahead, and that the price is realistic in the current market. - There is good quality data available, including on how long previous generations of pensioners have lived (for larger schemes). - You have done the upfront work on getting your legal adviser to review the benefit specification against your Trust Deed & Rules. - You understand the implications for your investment strategy. - Key decision makers are fully engaged in the process and supportive of a transaction.
+- You have decided on a bulk annuity or a longevity swap. - You have a price range in mind, know at what price you would be happy to go ahead, and that the price is realistic in the current market. - There is good quality data available, including on how long previous generations of pensioners have lived (for larger schemes). - You have done the upfront work on getting your legal adviser to review the benefit specification against your Trust Deed & Rules. - You understand the implications for your investment strategy. - Key decision makers are fully engaged in the process and supportive of a transaction.